Transform our Parkways

 Fight for Equity

-Many of our parks continue to bear the names and statues of our racist past, I will work to return these areas to their original names, or rename them in a way that honors traditions the local community wishes to uphold.
+Many of our parks continue to bear the names and statues of our racist past, I will continue to work to return these areas to their original names, or rename them in a way that honors traditions the local community wishes to uphold.

 Innovative programming for young adults of color